 Your kidneys are vital to your everyday wellbeing, and poor kidney performance can lead to many dangerous health conditions, including anaemia and high blood pressure.

 To ensure your optimal health, take note of the various signs of kidney disease.
 Examples of which are:

 - Constant fatigue: Diseased kidneys are unable to produce sufficient levels of erythropoietin (EPO), which could lead to insufficient red blood cells (RBCs).
 RBCs are crucial to energy levels and a lack of them will cause a drop in energy levels.
 Thus, this sudden fatigue can indicate poor EPO production due to kidney disease.

 - Breathlessness: The excess buildup of fluid due to kidney disease can lead to fluid buildup in the lungs.
-Additionally, anaemia due to low erythropoietin levels lead to poor oxygen uptake.
+Additionally, anaemia due to low erythropoietin levels leads to poor oxygen uptake.
 Both can lead to shortness of breath.

 - Swollen hands and feet: When the kidneys do not remove excess fluids, they can build up around the hands, feet and ankles and cause swelling.

 - Chronic itching: When the kidneys stop removing waste from the blood, waste buildup can cause severe itching.

 - Bad breath and metallic taste in mouth: When the kidneys do not excrete urea the way it normally should then a condition called uremia occurs, and this can cause your breath to smell like ammonia.
 This is in addition to a metallic taste in your mouth, accompanied by a loss of appetite and weight loss.

 - Nausea and vomiting: Other symptoms of uremia in the blood is an upset stomach, manifested as vomiting and/or diarrhoea.